 McKinney - 7675 S Custer Road

-This location in 3/15/2017 was alleged by a private citizen to have violated three separate violations which were referred to the TABC for further investigation.
+This location in 3/15/2017 was alleged by a private citizen to have committed three separate violations, each of which was referred to the TABC for further investigation.
 The first violation was permitting a minor to posses or consume alcohol.
 The second alleged violation was serving alcohol to a minor, and, the third was selling alcohol to an intoxicated person.
-All three of these violations could be referring to one incident in which in can be referred that a minor consumed alcohol and was continued to be served alcohol even after they were intoxicated.
+All three of these violations could be referring to either separate unrelated occurrences, or to a single incident in which a minor consumed alcohol and was continued to be served alcohol even after they were intoxicated.

-On 5/4/2017 TABC investigators, even thought there were three alleged violations, found that there wasn't sufficient evidence to tie this location to any of the allegations for investigators to recommend corrective action.
+On 5/4/2017 TABC investigators, even though there were three alleged violations, found that there wasn't sufficient evidence to prove any of the allegations for investigators to recommend corrective action.